As humans, we often seek certainty. Really, we tend to bask in the comfort of knowing what’s to come.

 Unsurprisingly, not having a stable housing situation can wreak havoc on students’ mental health.
 In turn, this diminishes students’ ability to show up and perform to their ability.

-In a 2016-2017 survey addressing youth homelessness, 69% of youth experiencing homelessness reported having mental health difficulties.
+In a 2016-2017 survey addressing youth homelessness, sixty-nine percent of youth experiencing homelessness reported having mental health difficulties.

 As research shows, mental health concerns can negatively impact students’ academic progress by causing concentration difficulties, problem solving difficulties, fatigue, and recall difficulties.